SS Orteric (1910): Building

 Andrew Weir & Co registered Orteric in Glasgow.
 Her United Kingdom official number was 129534 and her code letters were HSCV.
 She was equipped for wireless telegraphy, and her call sign was GLE.

 Migrant ship

 In 1911 Orteric took 960 Spanish and 565 Portuguese migrants to Hawaii to work as contract labour in the sugar cane plantations.
 This made her the last ship to take part in the Portuguese immigration to Hawaii of 1878–1911, and the second ship to take part in the Spanish immigration that followed.
-The Spanish immigrants, who were mostly from the area of Seville, embarked at Gibraltar, and the Portuguese embarked at Oporto and Lisbon.
+The Spanish immigrants, who were mostly from the area of Seville, embarked at Gibraltar, and the Portuguese embarked at Porto and Lisbon.

 Orteric left Gibraltar on 24 February 1911 and reached Hawaii on 12 April 1911 after 48 days at sea.
 Hawaiian newspapers reported that the two groups argued and fought with each other on the long voyage, "so much so that they had to be separated.
 The women... went as far as hair pulling."
 There was an outbreak of measles on the voyage that caused 58 deaths, most of them children.